JeffBenton/raider_io_cli/NOTES.md

 Character
   - Takes in Name, Server, & Region
-  - Generates raider.io URL and sends to Scraper, recieves character info back
+  - Generates raider.io URL and sends to Scraper, receives character info back

 Dungeon
   - Takes in info from Scraper and formats it
+[]
 CLI
-  - Faciliates the CLI workflow
+  - Facilitates the CLI workflow